nikita-olechko/Backtesting-Trading-Strategies/README.md

 Modify the main.R file to reflect any changes in barsize, duration, strategy name, strategy function, and data generation function(s).

+Open IBKR Trader Workstation and make sure it is running on port 4000.

 Run the R script with the command: Rscript main.R.

 To create strategy report parameters, modify the function create_summary_data() in utilities/dataGenerationUtilities/generalGenerationUtilities.R